You can copy a task from a project to another project, or you can duplicate a task within the same project.

 *To find out what plan, license type, or access you have, contact your Workfront administrator.

 You can copy a task in the following areas of the Adobe Workfront web application:

-At the task level, from the More icon to the left of the task name.
+At the task level, from the More icon to the right of the task name.